 One of things that keeps people from traveling is money.
 They either don’t have enough, don’t think they can save enough, or fret about coming home with not enough.
-It’s easy to think “I can’t travel, I don’t have money” but there are a lot of ways to travel without leaving with a small fortune.
+It’s easy to think “I can’t travel, I don’t have money,” but there are a lot of ways to travel without leaving with a small fortune.
 I worked overseas to fund my travels and keep myself on the road.
-Last month, we met Arielle who worked on yachts to travel the world, this month we meet Jessica and her boyfriend Brent (no relation to the Jessica in this post) and how they work odd jobs overseas to pay for their travels.
+Last month, we met Arielle who worked on yachts to travel the world; this month we meet Jessica and her boyfriend Brent (no relation to the Jessica in this post) and learn about how they work odd jobs overseas to pay for their travels.

 Nomadic Matt: Tell everyone about yourself!

-Jessica: I’ve been traveling through Europe and Asia with my boyfriend, Brent, since September 2011.
+Jessica: I’ve been traveling through Europe and Asia with my boyfriend Brent since September 2011.
 Our original plan was to spend 15 months on the road and then move back to Canada.
 Within the first few months, however, it became clear to both of us that this trip wasn’t going to be a one-off experience with a set end date.
-Traveling changed our goals, values and expectations in ways that we never anticipated.
+Traveling changed our goals, values, and expectations in ways that we never anticipated.

 What inspired you two to take your trip?

 We had graduated university, started our first “real” jobs, and basically settled into lives as responsible adults.
 But we realized that we were at a point where we could suddenly lose 10 years in this routine: coasting along, working the same jobs every day, and drinking at the same bars every weekend.
-Or, we could jump off the traditional track towards promotions, babies and a mortgage, and instead live our lives the way we had always wanted to.
+Or, we could jump off the traditional track toward promotions, babies, and a mortgage, and instead live our lives the way we had always wanted to.

 We chose the latter.